 As in the prior day, I knew that I would adjust.
 As the famous Buddhist saying goes, "And this also I shall include."
 Include into my soul, all that is presented to me, whatever it is and however I judge it to be!
 It is all part of the Camino experience.

 Anyhow, there is nothing that will make you feel better on the Camino than pastel de nata and a café con leite.
 Seriously!
-We indulged three times on day sixteen of our Camino Portugués!
+We indulged three times on day sixteen on the Coastal Route of our Camino Portugués!
 A small piece of heaven with every bite!

-May your own day sixteen on the Camino Portugués be filled with names, connections and a gorgeous dawn.
+May your own day sixteen on the Coastal Route of your Camino Portugués be filled with names, connections and a gorgeous dawn.
 Or may you adjust to whatever comes your way!
 Ultreia!

 Downloadable Camino Portugués eBooks in PDF Format ~ Get Your Copy Today!
 Don't carry a hard copy guide book to increase your pack weight.
 Use our digital guides on your next Camino instead.